Ian Harkes: Collegiate

 Ahead of the 2013 NCAA Division I men's soccer season, Harkes signed a National Letter of Intent to play for Wake Forest University.
-On August 30, 2013 he made his Wake Forest debut starting and playing 74 minutes in a 1–0 loss against Coastal Carolina.
+On August 30, 2013, he made his Wake Forest debut starting and playing 74 minutes in a 1–0 loss against Coastal Carolina.
 He earned his first collegiate points a week later, dishing out two assists against Boston College on September 7, 2013.
 He ended the 2013 campaign with 21 starts, a goal and seven assists.
 He was the only player on Wake Forest in 2013 to start and play in every match.
 Harkes was named to the All-ACC Freshman Team at the end of the season.

 During his sophomore year, Harkes started and played in 16 matches with the Deacons including playing in all matches in the 2014 ACC Men's Soccer Tournament and 2014 NCAA Division I Men's Soccer Tournament.
 He finished his sophomore year with seven points off of two goals and three assists.
 At the end of the 2014 season, he was named to the All-ACC Second Team.
 Ahead of his junior year at Wake Forest, he was named the team captain for the Deacons.
 There, he played and started in all 22 matches the Deacons played that season, which involved a run into the round of 16 of the 2015 NCAA Division I Men's Soccer Tournament.
 Harkes ended the season by being named to the All-ACC First Team, the NSCAA All-South Region Second Team, and the 2015 ACC Men's Soccer Tournament All-Tournament team.

 On January 6, 2017, Harkes was awarded the Hermann Trophy, awarded to the best college soccer player in the nation.

-Professional career
+Club career

 D.C.
 United

 On January 16, 2017, it was reported that Harkes had signed a homegrown contract with D.C.
 United of Major League Soccer.
-Before deciding to sign with United, he wanted to explore options with second-flight clubs in England: he undertook a week long trial at Derby County – one of his fathers former sides – but was not offered a contract by the club.
+Before deciding to sign with United, he wanted to explore options with second-flight clubs in England: he undertook a week long trial at Derby County – one of his father's former sides – but was not offered a contract by the club.
 Harkes was then offered another short trial by Fulham which he declined instead choosing to return to the US.
 The club made the official announcement one week later, on January 23.
 On March 12, 2017, Harkes made his professional debut, playing a full 90 minutes in a 0–4 loss at New York City FC.
-He scored his first goal for United on June 13, 2017 in a U.S. Open Cup match against amateur side Christos FC.
+He scored his first goal for United on June 13, 2017, in a U.S. Open Cup match against amateur side Christos FC.
 A few weeks later, he scored his first MLS goal in a 2–4 loss against FC Dallas.

 During his second year with United, Harkes lost his starting role to Júnior Moreno and Russell Canouse, making only eight appearances during the 2018 season.
 He was released by D.C.
 United at the end of their 2018 season.